-26 CONTINGENT LIABILITY
+24 CONTINGENT LIABILITY

-Other than the contingent consideration payables as disclosed in note 13(a), as at 31 December 2019, performance bond of HK\$200,000 was given by a bank in favour of the Office of the Communications Authority as security for the due performance and observance of the Group's obligation under Services-Based Operator Licence.
-The Group has pledged bank deposits for the above performance bond (note 19(a)).
-At the end of the reporting period, the directors do not consider it probable that a claim will be made against the Group.
+As at 31 December 2021, performance bond of HK\$200,000 (2020: HK\$200,000) was given by a bank in favour of the Office of the Communications Authority as security for due performance and observance of the Group's obligation under the Services-Based Operator Licence.
+The Group has pledged bank deposits for the above performance bond (note 18(a)).
+At the end of the reporting period, the directors do not consider it probable that a claim will be made against the Group in this regard.

-27 MATERIAL RELATED PARTY TRANSACTIONS
+25 MATERIAL RELATED PARTY TRANSACTIONS

 - (a) Relationship between the Group and related parties

 - (i) Controlling shareholders of the Group

 - Li Kin Shing

 - Kwok King Wa

 - (ii) Subject to common control of the controlling shareholders

 - China Elite Information Technology Ltd.

 - Directel Limited

 - Fastary Limited

-- International Elite Ltd. (ceased to be subjected to common control of the controlling shareholder till 28 November 2018)

-- International Elite Limited Macao Commercial Offshore (ceased to be subjected to common control of the controlling shareholder till 28 November 2018)

-- PacificNet Communications Limited Macao Commercial Offshore (ceased to be subjected to common control of the controlling shareholder till 28 November 2018)

 - Sunward Telecom Limited (incorporated in the BVI)

 - Sunward Telecom Limited (incorporated in the Cayman Islands)

 - Talent Group (International) Limited

 - Talent Information Engineering Co.
 Limited

 - Target Link Enterprises Limited

 - Xiamen Elite Electric Co., Ltd.

 - 廣州國聯智慧信息技術有限公司

-- China Elite Info Co., Ltd. (ceased to be subjected to common control of the controlling shareholder till 28 November 2018)

-- Winet Engineering Limited (ceased to be subjected to common control of the controlling shareholder till 28 November 2018)

-27 MATERIAL RELATED PARTY TRANSACTIONS (Continued)
+25 MATERIAL RELATED PARTY TRANSACTIONS (Continued)